nbeversl/urtext_docs/README.md

 The most basic node is a single file.
 It may or may not contain other nodes nested inside it.

-To create a new file-level node: [New Node: `ctrl + shift + ;`](#new-node:-`ctrl-+-shift-+-;`).
+To create a new file-level node: [New Node:  ctrl + shift + ; ](#new-node:-`ctrl-+-shift-+-;`).
 A new file is created, named and saved automatically.
 It has whitespace on top and a metadata block at the bottom containing a node ID and (by default) a creation timestamp.

-#### Inline NodesInline Nodes _
+#### Inline Nodes

+Nodes can be nested arbitrarily deep inside other nodes, whether the parent node is a file or another inline node.
+For all purposes in Urtext, inline nodes' identities are unique from their containing files, parent nodes, and child nodes.

 The syntax for inline nodes is to wrap the content in curly braces:

-##### Example Inline Node Example Inline Node _
+##### Example Inline Node

-Create an inline nodes with [Insert Inline Node: `ctrl + shift + [`](#insert-inline-node:-`ctrl-+-shift-+-[`).
+Create an inline nodes with [Insert Inline Node:  ctrl + shift + [ ](#insert-inline-node:-`ctrl-+-shift-+-[`).
 Inside the inserted double curly braces is a new node with an auto-generated ID.

 To wrap existing content into an inline node, first select the content and use the same keypress.

-Nodes can be nested arbitrarily deep inside other nodes, whether the parent node is a file or another inline node.
 When syntax highlighting is active, inline node wrappers are tinted to showing nesting level:

-(For Markdown export, a screenshot is provided showing indentation and highlighting:)[>./files/node-nesting-example.png](>./files/node-nesting-example.png)
+(For Markdown export, a screenshot is provided showing indentation and highlighting:) [./files/node-nesting-example.png](./files/node-nesting-example.png)

 Note that every opening curly bracket must be closed in the same file.
 Every node requires an ID between its opening and closing brackets.
 Nodes at the file level ([File Nodes](#file-nodes)) do not use curly-braces, as their region boundaries are the file itself.

-For all purposes in Urtext, inline nodes' identity is unique from their containing file, parent nodes, and child nodes.